RETIT/opentelemetry-javaagent-extension/README.md

     io.retit.emissions.pue - Power Usage Effectiveness (PUE) value of the datacenter io.retit.emissions.gef - Grid Emissions Factor (GEF)

-This data can later be used to calculate the SCI value of each API call.
+This data can later be used to calculate the carbon intensity of the application or of each API call (e.g., using SCI as shown in our work presented at the [Workshop on Challenges in Performance Methods for Software Development (WOSP-C) 2024](https://www.retit.de/wp-content/uploads/2024/05/Green_Software_Metrics.pdf) and [EcoCompute](https://www.retit.de/wp-content/uploads/2024/04/2024-04-25_How_to_Measure_CO2-Emissions_For_Every_API_Call_Of_Your_Microservices.pdf)).

 # OpenTelemetry Tracing Span attributes added by this extension